 |Dimensions & Displacement|

 |Machinery||Triple expansion, 2 shafts, 2,000 hp|

 HMAS Armidale (I) was one of sixty Australian Minesweepers (commonly known as Corvettes) built during World War II in Australian shipyards as part of the Commonwealth Government’s wartime shipbuilding programme.
 Twenty were built on Admiralty order but manned and commissioned by the Royal Australian Navy.
 Thirty-six (including Armidale (I)) were built for the Royal Australian Navy and four for the Royal Indian Navy.

-Armidale (I) commissioned at Sydney on 11 June 1942 under the command of LCDR David H. Richards RANR(S).
+Armidale (I) commissioned at Sydney on 11 June 1942 under the command of Lieutenant Commander David H. Richards RANR(S).

-The survivors of the attack abandoned ship in two boats (a motor boat and a whaler) and a Carley float and a raft.
-They remained together until midday on 2 December, when the commanding officer, Lieutenant Commander Richards, 16 of the ship's company and some Dutch service personnel set out in the motor boat in the hope of being sighted.
+When the Japanese departed the survivors found themselves in the water with two boats (a motor boat and a whaler) a Carley float and a raft.
+They remained together until midday on 2 December when Lieutenant Commander Richards, 16 of the ship's company and some Dutch service personnel set out in the motor boat in the hope of being sighted.

 This group was rescued by another sister ship of Armidale (I), HMAS Kalgoorlie, on 6 December, following sighting by aircraft.

 On 5 December, the whaler parted company from the raft with 26 RAN and the three AIF personnel on board.
 On 7 December, the raft was sighted by searching aircraft and on the following day both the whaler and raft were again observed.
 HMAS Kalgoorlie subsequently located and rescued the occupants of the whaler, however, the raft was never seen again.